© Crown copyright 2020

 This publication is available at https://www.gov.uk/government/publications/support-for-university-research-and-innovation-during-coronavirus-covid-19/university-research-support-package-explanatory-notes

-Secondly, from the Autumn, government will demonstrate its commitment to research by providing a package of support to research-active universities, consisting of low-interest loans with long pay-back periods, supplemented by a small amount of government grants.
-In sharing responsibility for the future of science and research with our world-leading university system the government will cover up to 80% of a university’s income losses from international students for the academic year 20/21, up to the value of non-publicly funded research activity in that university.
+On 27 June 2020 we announced a package of support for eligible Higher Education Providers (referred to as universities below) to continue their world-class research and innovation activities.
+The package, now called the Sustaining University Research Expertise Fund (SURE), will consist of low-interest loans with long pay-back periods, supplemented by a small amount of government grants.
+The government will cover up to 80% of a university’s income losses from international students for the academic year (AY) 2020-21, up to the value of non-publicly funded research activity in that university.

-Alongside this, the Department for Education (DfE) is continuing to work with the Department for Business, Energy and Industrial Strategy (BEIS), Her Majesty’s Treasury (HMT) and other government departments to develop a process through which Higher Education providers at risk of closure will be able to apply to government to access a restructuring regime as a last resort.
-Government will review providers’ circumstances and assess the need for restructuring where there is a case to do so.
-Where action is required, this will come with attached conditions.
-The government will work with the devolved administrations on this approach.
-More detail will be made available in due course.
+Alongside this, the Department for Education (DfE) is continuing to work with the Department for Business, Energy and Industrial Strategy (BEIS), Her Majesty’s Treasury (HMT) and other government departments on a restructuring regime through which universities at risk of closure will be able to apply to government for a loan as a last resort.
+Government will review university’s circumstances and assess the need for a loan where there is a case to do so.
+Where action is required, this will come with bespoke conditions attached which will be linked to the restructuring plan.
+More detail will be made available by DfE in due course.

 Is this a guarantee that all universities will receive support to cover up to 80% of income losses from international students?